huaminghuangtw/Evergreen-Notes/Permanent-Notes/Goal Setting.md

 ## [The Wheel of Life](https://wheeloflife.noomii.com/)

-Traditional wisdom treats life's key areas—work, relationships, health, hobbies, etc.—as _On-Off Switches._ It suggests you can only have one or two “on” at a time, leaving the rest “off.”
+Traditional wisdom treats life’s key areas—work, relationships, health, hobbies, etc.—as _On-Off Switches._ It suggests you can only have one or two “on” at a time, leaving the rest “off.”

 The problem with this mindset is that, if one stays off too long, it may never turn back on:

-* If you don't invest in your relationships in your 20s and 30s, you won't have them in your 40s
+* If you don’t invest in your relationships in your 20s and 30s, you won’t have them in your 40s
-* If you don't invest in your health in your 40s and 50s, you won't have it in your 60s
+* If you don’t invest in your health in your 40s and 50s, you won’t have it in your 60s
-* If you don't take care of your mind in your 60s and 70s, you won't have it in your 80s
+* If you don’t take care of your mind in your 60s and 70s, you won’t have it in your 80s

 The new mindset: Each area of your life exists on a _Dimmer Switch_. [^4][@bloom5TypesWealth2025]

 Rather than shutting areas down completely, you adjust them like “dials”.
 At different seasons of life, some get higher level of “brightness” while others dim, but nothing is left in total “darkness”.

-The key in life is to find the balance, and balance isn't about perfection.
+The key in life is to find the balance, and balance isn’t about perfection.
 Pour your energy into all spokes (areas) of your life wheel_, even if only a little._ Neglecting one for too long might give you a bumpy ride, but giving them all some love will help you to cruise smoothly toward your goals.
 This dynamic approach helps you maintain harmony, where all areas of your life work together.

 ![](../_attachments/f3a9f4c4007bda7d81cc2c54610a0513.png)